kidozen/kido-android/README.md

 # Kidozen SDK for Android Devices v 1.2
 The KidoZen SDK for Android provides libraries for developers to build connected mobile applications using KidoZen.
 This guide walks through the steps for setting up the SDK and running the code samples.

+## Whats new
+- Support for G+ authentication ( see the gplus example in the samples folder )
+- Support for custom providers authentication

 ## About the SDK
 The KidoZen SDK for Android includes:
 - Source code